 This pensive, timeless ballad has certainly stood the test of time.
 The reprise of the theme melody in the tag is a nice added touch.

 Here is a square medley of love that has a wonderfully old-fashioned ring to it.
+The bass’s recitation on the second chorus of “When Your Old Wedding Ring Was New” is heartfelt and unique.
 Ain’t lifelong love grand?

 This cute novelty tune tells of the wild things that can happen on a faraway island.

 The lovely Beatles’ tune may be the most recorded of all time.
 The men’s version of this arrangement is published by the BHS.
 Now available for SATB mixed voices.
 Continue reading Yesterday

 This is a powerful song from the French, with a sophisticated sentiment of regret.
 It is especially good for mature groups.